 Besides, you can always ask for an agency to introduce you to the people who will work on your eCommerce project.
 What is their experience, what certifications they have and so on.
 What’s important is that the skills of the people working on your project must be unquestionable.
 Well, only if you want to profit from your project, that is.

 6. Check agency portfolio

-Examples of past work is one of the best evidence that shows you how good is that eCommerce agency.
+Examples of past work is one of the best evidence that shows you how good is that eCommerce web development agency.
 But, there is one important thing to remember here.
 Do not look only at the UX designs, especially if the projects are several years old.